 And everyone needs to gain back peace of mind.

-Which is why we built Karbon—an advanced workflow collaboration platform that combines your discussions, tasks and powerful workflows to keep everything your team needs to get work done in one place and in context.
+That's why Karbon exists.
+It's an accounting practice management tool for accounting firms with advanced workflow collaboration capabilities.
+It combines your discussions, tasks and powerful workflows to keep everything your team needs to get work done in one place and in context.
 A system that puts the focus back on output over eyeballs.

 At the center of it all is a deep integration with your email.
 Because for most businesses, email is the primary source of communication and the starting point of the majority of their output.
 Yet they do not have it integrated into their actual workflow.